pbinkley/Timeline/README.md

 * caption
 * body
 * read more url
+* class

 **Please note that the the _display date_ column must be in the format _Month day, Year_ (April 25, 2012) for proper javascript parsing.**
 **Also, all columns must be _plain text_ format, including the two date columns.**

+The _class_ value will be added to the class attribute of the main div for that post, to support custom css.

 Now follow the instructions over at Tabletop.js to publish the Spreadsheet.